Haley Joel Osment: Child actor

 Osment also made several guest appearances on shows, including The Larry Sanders Show, Walker, Texas Ranger, Touched by an Angel, Chicago Hope, The Pretender, and Ally McBeal.
-He appeared in the 1996 film Bogus, alongside Whoopi Goldberg and Gérard Depardieu, and the 1998 television film The Lake, as well as I'll Remember April (1999) with future The Sixth Sense co-star Trevor Morgan.
+He appeared in the 1996 film Bogus, alongside Whoopi Goldberg and Gérard Depardieu, and the 1998 television film The Lake, and starred alongside future The Sixth Sense co-star Trevor Morgan in I'll Remember April (1999).

-Osment first achieved stardom in 1999, when he appeared in The Sixth Sense, co-starring Bruce Willis.
+Osment first achieved stardom in 1999, when he co-starred with Bruce Willis in The Sixth Sense.
 For his portrayal of Cole Sear, a psychic child, Osment won the Saturn Award for Best Performance by a Younger Actor.
 He was also nominated for the Academy Award for Best Supporting Actor, becoming the second-youngest performer ever to receive an Academy nomination for a supporting role, but lost the final Oscar vote to Michael Caine, with whom Osment later worked, appearing together in Secondhand Lions.
 Sear's line "I see dead people," became a popular catchphrase and is often parodied in media, being #44 on the American Film Institute's list of 100 Movie Quotes.
 Osment made minor appearances on the animated series Family Guy in 2000 and 2001.

 In 2000, Osment had a leading role as Trevor McKinney in Pay It Forward; the following year, he appeared in Steven Spielberg's A.I.
 Artificial Intelligence, cementing his stature as one of the leading young actors in Hollywood.
-This role earned him his second Saturn Award for Best Younger Actor, and further critical acclaim.
+This role earned him his second Saturn Award for Best Younger Actor.
 In reviewing the film, critic Roger Ebert stated that "Osment, who is onscreen in almost every scene, is one of the best actors now working".
-In 2001, Osment starred in the Polish film Edges of the Lord as Romek.
+In 2001, Osment starred as Romek in the Polish film Edges of the Lord.
 Between 2002 and 2003, Osment had voice roles in the Walt Disney Pictures films The Country Bears, The Hunchback of Notre Dame II, and The Jungle Book 2, with Jake Thomas auditioning for the role of Mowgli prior to Osment's casting.
 He returned to live action with the 2003 film Secondhand Lions.

 In 2002, Osment starred in Kingdom Hearts, the first installment of the video game series Kingdom Hearts, providing the voice of protagonist Sora and later Vanitas.
 In 2003, Osment voiced Takeshi Jin in the English version of the Immortal Grand Prix anime television series.